Maths tests for Engineering

 Topics covered will include AS and A2 Mathematics Core 1, 2 and 3 and Mechanics 1 and 2 units.
 The test consists of three sections: maths (25 questions), quantitative comparison (14 questions), and graphs (6 questions).

-See Computer Science maths test applicant information (PDF, 63kB) for more information.
+See Computer Science maths test applicant information (PDF, 340kB) for further information.

 Your test results